 Timing affects everything we do.
 When our timing is right, life is wonderful.
 When our timing is off, life can be miserable.
 The familiar saying – there is a right time and place for everything – is so true.
 When we practice social awareness skills, it's imperative that we understand not only how to communicate, but also when and where to interact with others.

 For example, you are participating in a team meeting.
-Emotions are elevated and a few individuals have a worried expression on their face.
-If you concentrate solely on the timing of your emotions and when to share your golden nuggets of wisdom with the group, you are focusing too much on yourself, and not reading the mood of the group.
-If you begin to speak without first observing the social setting and carefully assessing the situation and emotions, you may come off as insensitive.
+Emotions appear elevated, and a few individuals have a worried expression on their faces.
+But, you are oblivious concentrating solely on your emotions and the timing of when to share your golden nuggets of wisdom.
+This situation is problematic.
+If you're focusing on yourself, and not reading the mood of the group, you will miss what is happening around you.
+If you speak without first observing the social setting and carefully assessing the situation and tone of emotion, you may come off as unaware and insensitive.

 Tips for practicing social awareness